syncfusion-content/wpf-docs/wpf/SfChart3D/Appearance.md

 # Styling and Customization

-SfChart3D supports various customizing and styling options that allows you to enrich the application.
+SfChart3D supports various customizing and styling options that allow you to enrich the application.

 ## Palettes

-SfChart3D provides options to apply different kinds of themes or palettes to your chart.
-You can define [`Palette`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_Palette) either for the entire chart or for an individual series.
+SfChart3D provides the options to apply the different kinds of themes or palettes to your chart.
+You can define the [`Palette`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_Palette) either for the entire chart or for an individual series.

-We have some predefined palette such as
+We have some predefined palette such as,

 * Metro
 * AutumnBrights